openstack-archive/fuel-plugin-cinder-gcs/specs/spec.rst

 Limitations
 -----------

-Cinder does not support multiple backup backends at the same time so switching backup backend for a cloud with backup may not be possible without losing current backups.
+Cinder does not support multiple backup backends at the same time so switching backup backend for a cloud with backup enabled may not be possible without losing current backups.

 Alternatives
 ============
 The plugin can also be implemented as a part of Fuel core but it was decided to create a plugin as any new additional functionality makes a project and testing more difficult which is an additional risk for the Fuel release.

 Upgrade impact
 ==============